 It boils down to the raw SIMD throughput.
 Intel processors have 256-bit wide vector units while AMD processors are only 128-bits wide.
 While Intel processors can natively run 256-bit AVX instructions, AMD processors need to split them into a pair of 128-bit ops.

-y-cruncher is one of the few applications that can utilize the AVX instructions to get the full benefit of the vector units.
-So this gives Intel processors an automatic 2x advantage.
-Combine that with Intel's architectural advantages and you end up with a performance gap of more than 2x.
+y-cruncher is one of the few applications that can utilize the AVX to get the full benefit of the vector units.
+This gives Intel processors a very large advantage.

 Here's a data dump of the performance throughput of various vector operations.
 Higher is better.